Isotope: Stable isotopes

-The first evidence for multiple isotopes of a stable (non-radioactive) element was found by J. J. Thomson in 1912 as part of his exploration into the composition of canal rays (positive ions).
-Thomson channelled streams of neon ions through parallel magnetic and electric fields, measured their deflection by placing a photographic plate in their path, and computed their mass to charge ratio using a method that became known as the Thomson's parabola method.
-Each stream created a glowing patch on the plate at the point it struck.
-Thomson observed two separate parabolic patches of light on the photographic plate (see image), which suggested two species of nuclei with different mass-to-charge ratios.
+The first evidence for multiple isotopes of a stable (non-radioactive) element was found by J. J. Thomson in 1912/1913 as part of his exploration into the composition of canal rays (positive ions).
+Thomson channelled streams of ions through parallel magnetic and electric fields, measured their deflection by placing a photographic plate in their path, and computed their mass to charge ratio using a method that became known as the Thomson's parabola method.
+Each 'line' could be identified with a specific atomic weight, and therefore different elements and compounds could be identified.
+Thomson's initial paper in the Philosophical Magazine explains the technique used, but makes no comment on anomalous lines; however, in a talk given to the Royal Institution on 17 January 1913 Thomson identified "a line corresponding to an atomic weight 22, which can not be identified with the line due to any known gas".
+He went on to comment thatThe origin of this line presents many points of interest; there are no known gaseous compounds of any of the recognized elements which have this molecular weight.
+Again, if we accept Mendeleef's Periodic Law, there is no room for a new element with this atomic weight.The same lecture was then given to the Cambridge Philosophical Society on 27 January 1913, and later in the year Thomson presented his mature interpretation as the Royal Society's Bakerian Lecture.
+There he again showed the image of parabolic patches of light on the photographic plate (see image), which suggested two species of neon nuclei with different mass-to-charge ratios.
 He wrote "There can, therefore, I think, be little doubt that what has been called neon is not a simple gas but a mixture of two gases, one of which has an atomic weight about 20 and the other about 22.
 The parabola due to the heavier gas is always much fainter than that due to the lighter, so that probably the heavier gas forms only a small percentage of the mixture."

 F. W. Aston subsequently discovered multiple stable isotopes for numerous elements using a mass spectrograph, related to Thomson's method.
 In 1919 Aston studied neon with sufficient resolution to show that the two isotopic masses are very close to the integers 20 and 22, and that neither is equal to the known molar mass (20.2) of neon gas.
 This is an example of Aston's whole number rule for isotopic masses, now known to be exceptionless, which states that large deviations of elemental molar masses from integers are due to the fact that the element is a mixture of isotopes.
 Aston similarly showed in 1920 that the molar mass of chlorine (35.45) is a weighted average of the almost integral masses for the two isotopes ^{35}Cl and ^{37}Cl.